+4.99 shipping (via FedEx)

-Set your child into high gear with the exciting miniature racer-like Step2 Motorcycle!
+Set your child into high gear with the exciting miniature racer-like kids ride-on motorcycle by Step2.
 Little ones will develop their lower body strength as they accelerate the riding toy with their legs and feet.
 This little bike is perfect for active toddlers and is sure to be the sleekest ride on the block.
 Made in USA of US and imported parts.

 - Authentic looking motorcycle provides zip-along fun

 - Racer-like styling with wide wheels for easy balance

 - Realistic headlights, taillights and air intake decals

 - Maximum weight on ride-on: 50 lbs (22.7 kg)